tsaie79/vk-cmd-swif/readme.md

 2. To run `vk-cmd` at NERSC, establish the connection between the compute nodes at NERSC and the Kubernetes API server at JLab.

-3. Run `tunnel-jiriaf-to-nersc-via-ifarm.sh` at `ifarm` to establish the connection from the API server to the login at `Perlmutter`.
+3. Run `make_ssh_tunnels.sh` at `ifarm` to establish the connection from the API server to the login at `Perlmutter`.
 The script will create two tunnels, one from the API server to `ifarm`, and the other from `ifarm` to the login at `Perlmutter`.

 4. To connect compute nodes at `Perlmutter` to the API server at JLab, create a tunnel from the compute nodes to the login at `Perlmutter`, e.g. `ssh -NfL <PORT-control-plane>:localhost:<PORT-control-plane> login01`.
 Include this command in the job script located at the `job:cmd_file` field of `wf_config.yaml`.